 - Roth IRA earnings grow tax exempt.
 When withdrawn, income tax isn’t charged on the earnings (if meeting requirements for a “qualified distribution")

 Traditional IRAs are better for people who want an immediate tax break, and/or expect to move to a state which has lower taxes.
 Some states don't tax retirement account withdrawals.
 To withdraw the money without penalties, one has to be at least 59 1/2 years old (although rules vary).

 Other considerations include HSAs (Health Savings Accounts) which have a $3,400 annual contribution limit.

 5a.
 Math for Retirement

 Note that, like a 401(k), maxing out yearly IRA or HSA contributions isn't always the best plan.
-Inflation and taxes may eat into the account's value.
+Inflation and taxes eat into account values.
 Retirement accounts also take a lot of time to build up, and aren't usable for long.

 As an example: